BoomVipas/CPR-Project/README.md

 This directly addresses the freeze observed earlier: stale teammates no longer count toward the quorum, and the watchdog resets robots that wait too long on a cell.

-### Pair Broker (distance-aware carry window)

-The Paxos phase nominates a pair, but the dedicated broker at `cpr_sim/core/consensus/pair_broker.py` enforces the lifecycle:

-1. **Offer intake** — solo robots standing on gold register offers; the broker pairs the freshest two teammates.
-2. **Readiness handshake** — both robots must report in on the cell within the `handshake_ttl` window before the pair is considered active.
-3. **Dynamic TTL** — once confirmed, the broker grants an active window sized to the deposit distance (`max(active_ttl_min, manhattan(cell, deposit) * 2 + margin)`), preventing long-haul carriers from expiring mid-run while still clearing genuine stalemates.
-4. **Release** — after deposit, each carrier calls `release`; once both check in the broker frees the slot for future offers.
-5. **Diagnostics** — every state change is queued so the simulation logger can emit a complete event trace per tick.

 ---

 ## Robot POV: Discovery → Help → Consensus